apauldev/Yotara/README.md

 - create an account or sign in with email and password
 - pass through onboarding and choose a personal or team workspace mode
 - land in a mode-aware authenticated shell after onboarding
-- use personal routes for `Inbox`, `Today`, `Upcoming`, `Projects`, and `Labels`
+- use personal routes for `Inbox`, `Today`, `Upcoming`, `Projects`, `Labels`, `Archive`, and `Search`
 - use the team dashboard shell with desktop and mobile navigation
 - create, update, fetch, and delete user-scoped tasks through the API
-- capture richer task metadata including description, priority, due date, simple mode, and buckets
+- capture richer task metadata including description, priority, due date, simple mode, buckets, and project assignment

 ### Personal Mode Highlights

 - personal users now default into `/inbox`
 - Inbox supports quick capture plus a richer task modal
-- Today and Upcoming are driven by task status and due-date selectors
+- Today, Upcoming, and Archive are driven by task status and due-date selectors
+- Search covers tasks and projects from the personal shell
-- Projects and Labels have real placeholder routes and UI
+- Projects, Labels, Archive, and Search are live personal-mode routes with their own UI
+- shared modal, confirm dialog, and page header primitives are used across the personal experience
 - Daily clarity and Yotara Journal prompts rotate from built-in prompt pools

 ### Task Metadata Supported Today